Austin Seibert: Detroit Lions

 On September 1, 2021, the Detroit Lions claimed Seibert off waivers.
 On September 23, 2021, Seibert was placed on the COVID-19 reserve list.
 He was replaced on the active roster by kicker Ryan Santoso, who had just been signed to the practice squad.
 He was placed on injured reserve on November 13 with a hip injury.
-He was waived by the Lions on October 6, 2022, after the team signed Michael Badgley.
+He appeared in six games in the 2021 season.
+He converted all five extra point attempts and 10 of 12 field goal attempts.